ElementsProject/lightning/README.md

 `contrib/bootstrap-node.sh` which will connect you to other nodes on the lightning network.

-There are also numerous plugins available for c-lightning which add
+There are also numerous plugins available for Core Lightning which add
 capabilities: in particular there's a collection at:

 	https://github.com/lightningd/plugins